+Thanks to all who have been donating non-perishable food items for distribution by Maidenhead Foodshare to families struggling to pay grocery bills.
 A reminder of the kind of items required: Breakfast Cereals, Tea Bags/Instant coffee, Fruit juice (carton), Tinned meat/fish, Rice/pasta, Pasta sauces, Soup, Jam, UHT milk, Sugar, Tinned vegetables, Tinned tomatoes, Instant mash, Tinned puddings (rice/sponge), Biscuits/snack bars, Toilet Paper.
 There‘s a drop off point at the back of the church.

-2.30pm in the Priory Room, Hurley Oasis, our Parish Prayer Group, has a meditative feel.
+The next meeting will be on Tuesday 20th October at 2.30pm in the Priory Room, Hurley Oasis, our Parish Prayer Group, has a meditative feel.
 We listen reflectively to music, bible passages and readings before a short time of silence leads into prayer for those who are unwell and for the Parish.
 The meeting lasts 45 minutes.

 Come and meet each other (CAMEO)

 An opportunity for older people to meet together.
 We gather in the Priory Room, Hurley, for tea, cake, a quiz, and to enjoy one another’s company.